Vector valued estimates for matrix weighted maximal operators and product $\mathrm{BMO}$: Introduction

 for any sequence $\{f_k\}^{\infty}_{k=1}.$ Such inequalities seem to have been studied for the first time systematically by J.-L.~Rubio de Francia \cite{Rubio_de_Francia_1985}.
 For a thorough modern exposition of the methods in \cite{Rubio_de_Francia_1985} we refer to \cite{Tao_notes_5_247A} as well as \cite{Grafakos_Book_1}.

 The ideas in \cite{Rubio_de_Francia_1985} already hinted at an intimate connection between \emph{extrapolation} and bounds for vector valued extensions as in \eqref{vector valued inequalities}.
 By an extrapolation problem one understands the following.
-Given an operator $T$ acting on (suitable) functions on $\reals,$ we assume that for some $1<p<\infty$ it is already known or given that for all weights (that means, a.e.~positive locally integrable functions) $w$ on $\reals^n$ that belong to some class $C(p),$ one has the estimate $\Vert Tf\Vert_{\Lp{p}(w)}\leq C(T,n,p,w)\Vert f\Vert_{\Lp{p}(w)}.$ Given this information, find all $1<q<\infty$ and as well as associated classes $C(q)$ of weights on $\reals^n,$ such that for any $w\in C(q)$ one has an estimate of the form $\Vert Tf\Vert_{\Lp{q}(w)}\leq C(T,n,q,w)\Vert f\Vert_{\Lp{q}(w)}.$ Rubio de Francia \cite{Rubio_de_Francia_1984} solved completely the extrapolation problem in the case that $C(p)$ coincides with the \emph{Muckenhoupt $A_p$ class}, that is $w\in A_p$ if and only if
+Given an operator $T$ acting on (suitable) functions on $\reals,$ we assume that for some $1<p<\infty$ it is already known or given that for all weights (that means, a.e.~positive locally integrable functions) $w$ on $\reals^n$ that belong to some class $C(p),$ one has the estimate $\Vert Tf\Vert_{\Lp{p}(w)}\leq C(T,n,p,w)\Vert f\Vert_{\Lp{p}(w)}.$ Given this information, find all $1<q<\infty$ as well as associated classes $C(q)$ of weights on $\reals^n,$ such that for any $w\in C(q)$ one has an estimate of the form $\Vert Tf\Vert_{\Lp{q}(w)}\leq C(T,n,q,w)\Vert f\Vert_{\Lp{q}(w)}.$ Rubio de Francia \cite{Rubio_de_Francia_1984} solved completely the extrapolation problem in the case that $C(p)$ coincides with the \emph{Muckenhoupt $A_p$ class}, that is $w\in A_p$ if and only if

-where the supremum ranges again over all cubes $Q\subseteq\reals^n.$ In this case, beginning with \emph{any} fixed $1<p<\infty$ and an extrapolation hypothesis holding for all weights $w\in A_p,$ the extrapolation problem is solvable for \emph{any} $1<q<\infty$ and all weights $w\in A_q.$ The extrapolation theorem of Rubio de Francia was subsequently further refined by various authors, until a sharp quantitative version of it was proved by J.~Duoandikoetxea \cite{Duoandikoetxea_2011}.
+where the supremum ranges again over all cubes $Q\subseteq\reals^n.$ In this case, beginning with \emph{any} fixed $1<p<\infty$ and an extrapolation hypothesis holding for all weights $w\in A_p,$ the extrapolation problem is solvable for \emph{any} $1<q<\infty$ and all weights $w\in A_q.$ The extrapolation theorem of Rubio de Francia was subsequently further refined by various authors, until a sharp quantitative version of it was proved by O.~Dragi{\v c}evi{\'c}, L.~Grafakos, M.~C.~Pereyra and S.~Petermichl \cite{Dragicevic2005} (see also \cite{Duoandikoetxea_2011}).
 A very thorough treatment of various forms of extrapolation with extensive historical background can be found in \cite{Book_Extrapolation}.
 In fact, this method is so powerful, that it naturally yields \emph{weighted estimates} for vector valued extensions, that is

 as explained in detail in \cite{Book_Extrapolation}.

 Inequalities of the form \eqref{weighted vector valued inequalities} are a major tool for estimating operators arising naturally when decomposing \emph{biparameter operators} or \emph{bicommutators} in simpler, localized pieces.
 Such a decomposition for the so called Journe\'e operators was established by H.~Martikainen \cite{Martikainen_2012} (generalizing an analogous decomposition proved earlier by T.~Hyt\"{o}nen \cite{Hytonen_2012} for Calder\'{o}n--Zygmound operators in the context of the solution of the $A_2$ problem).
 I.~Holmes, S.~Petermichl and B.~Wick \cite{Holmes_Petermichl_Wick_2018} showed that these localized pieces can be estimated in terms of a \emph{weighted product BMO} space.
 In the following, we recall the relevant definitions.